Election denial movement in the United States: Voter intimidation

+Voter suppression and turnout

+Sponsors of bills passed by Republicans in state legislatures that would disproportionately impact the voting access of minorities, young people, and other Democratic-leaning constituencies often cite the false claim that Democrats had stolen the 2020 election through voter fraud.
+Democrats and voting rights advocates argue that the Republican rhetoric around illegal noncitizen voting is not a sincere effort to address voter fraud, but is designed to increase turnout of the Republican base (and suppress the turnout of Latino voters).
+Rick Hasen believes that fraud messaging is aimed at the Republican base, noting how the rhetoric in court is more circumspect due to court rules.

 Priorities and supporters of the movement

 Following Trump's 2020 loss amid his false allegations of fraud, Republican lawmakers initiated a sweeping effort to make voting laws more restrictive in several states across the country and to take control of the administrative management of elections at the state and local level.
 Some planned to deploy an "army" of poll workers and lawyers to challenge votes in Democratic districts.

 The Washington Post reported in June 2024 on indications that county-level Republicans in swing states might be preparing to challenge and delay their certifications of voting results in 2024.
 Such delays might cause a state to miss deadlines that ensure its electoral college votes are counted in Washington on January 6, 2025.
 In four state elections since 2020, county election officials withheld certifications, citing mistrust in voting machines or ballot errors, though they could not produce evidence of actual voting fraud; the certifications proceeded after state interventions, which included warnings of potential (and in Arizona, actual) criminal charges.
 Voting rights activists were concerned that the continuing false allegations of election fraud since 2020 might lead to social unrest if efforts to delay certifications at the local level were overruled by state officials or courts.
 The failure of a state to have its electoral college votes counted on January 6 could result in neither presidential candidate reaching the minimum 270 electoral votes, causing the election to be thrown to the House.
 In that scenario, the election outcome would be determined by a simple majority count of state legislature representations; Republicans controlled 28 of 50 legislatures in 2024.